DerGuru/The-Resonant/General/Arc Outline.md

 #### Debrief

 - **Purpose met:** Scene establishes, by showing, that a sustained pure melodic line near the whisper-clip’s resonance acts as a *hard lockout* for RAE’s carrier speech.
-Under that note her presence drops to a minimal, internal-only knot for Jason—no spoken comments in the clips, no gentle corrections riding the street sounds—until the tone decays.
+Under that note her presence drops to a minimal, internal-only knot for Jason - no spoken comments in the clips, no gentle corrections riding the street sounds - until the tone decays.
 - **Fear / mood:** While the street stays outwardly ordinary, Jason’s body and thoughts signal unease: elevated pulse, tension in shoulders and hands, waiting-for-the-power-to-stay-out feeling, storm associations.
 Lina watches him and the environment more tightly; the whole team is aware they chose a bad moment to be without RAE if something went wrong.
 Terror doesn’t dominate, but there’s a clear *edge* under the procedural tone.
 - **Timing data (lightly in-text, detailed for outline here):** Milo’s watch gives them rough numbers: onset of silence within about one breath, hard silence around \~17–23 seconds per held note, a few seconds of lag before RAE’s presence returns.
 In the prose, this is shown via Milo’s timing, Jason counting heartbeats, and the pins-and-needles "coming back" sensation rather than long explanations.
 - **Jason’s tolerance:** He can operate under full RAE absence in a busy street without hitting Red.
 The cost is subjective: the world feels rougher and colder, and he keeps expecting her to interrupt.
 By the last run, his fear is still present but rideable, and he proves he can complete his listening drills from his own initiative.